Our people

 Read more

-I have a passion for advocating for the rights of children with special educational needs and as such I completed The National Award for SEN Coordination in 2017.
-Since joining Fen Rivers in September 2020, I have worked as a KS2 class teacher, Staff Development Lead and in July 2021, was appointed as SENCO and Assistant Head.
-I am currently undertaking the National Professional Qualification for Senior Leadership.
-I have recently qualified as a Level 7 Assessor, which qualifies me to carry out all the assessments for the exams access arrangements for our students.
+Since joining Fen Rivers in September 2020, I have embraced multiple roles, serving as a KS2 Class Teacher, Staff Development Lead, and, as of July 2021, I proudly hold the position of SENCO and Assistant Head.
+I am currently undertaking the National Professional Qualification for Senior Leadership, and am recently qualified as a Level 7 Assessor, empowering me to oversee assessments for exams access arrangements for our students.

-I strive to ensure the very best outcomes for our pupils through working as a team with staff, pupils, parents and carers; viewing this as essential to pupil progress and well-being.
-It is no surprise, therefore, that the most rewarding part of my job is seeing our pupils succeed and taking pride in their successes and achievements.
+In my leadership capacity, I strive to ensure the best possible outcomes for all pupils through collaborative teamwork with staff, pupils, parents, and carers, recognising that this collective approach is essential for pupil progress and emotional well-being.
+The most rewarding aspect of my role is witnessing our pupils’ achievements and taking immense pride in their successes.

 Rachel Good

-Rachel Good, Designated Safeguarding Lead / Therapeutic Team Leader / Careers Lead
+Rachel Good, Head of Safeguarding and Multi-Disciplinary Team / Careers Lead

 Read more